earlvanze/AMD-ROCm-Miner/README.md

 If you can't log in, mount and chroot into the image and type passwd to change the root password. gparted can expand your partitions to fill up a drive larger than 16 GB.

+Do a `git pull` on `/root` to sync the latest commit from this GitHub repo.

 At boot, /etc/rc.local calls start.sh which calls start-rtminer.sh.
 This is the script that determines which miner will be used. tdxminer for Lyra2z, xmr-stak for Cryptonight v7 and other algorithms (0% dev fee), and Claymore dual miner for Ethereum, Ethereum Classic, SiaCoin, Decred, Pascal, NiceHash DaggerHashimoto (Ethash), and others are provided. sgminer is also available.
 Feel free to install whatever mining software you want to use.

-If you're using Claymore Ethereum miner, don't forget to change the address and mining pool in /root/start-rtminer.sh and /root/Claymore/stratum_proxy.py.
+Don't forget to change the address and mining pool in /root/start-rtminer.sh and /root/mine.sh and /root/Claymore/stratum_proxy.py.
 The proxy is used to reduce stale shares.
-Feel free to contribute extra hashes :)
+Feel free to contribute extra hashes by keeping my address there :)

 start-oc.sh was modified to work with my actual GPUs.
 Overclocking and underclocking at boot is done here.
 Follow the instructions and use pattern recognition to figure it out.

-start-rtlinux.sh was modified from the original image to work on Intel Celeron dual-core CPUs.
+start-rtlinux.sh was modified from the original image to work with my actual GPUs on Intel Celeron dual-core CPUs.
 Note that PCIe Gen3 does not work on Celeron or Pentium CPUs.
 Your motherboard must be set to PCIe Gen1 or Gen2.
 If you're using risers, you will not be able to take advantage of PCIe Atomics.
 Set your motherboard to PCIe Gen 1.